Yangkaal language

-The Yangkaal language was an Australian Aboriginal language, also known as Yanggaralda, Janggal, Gananggalinda, Nemarang, among other names.
+The Yangkaal language, also known as Yanggaralda, Janggal, Gananggalinda, Nemarang, among other names, is an extinct Australian Aboriginal language.
 Geoffrey O'Grady grouped it as a variety of Yukulta within the Tangkic language family.
 (Note: 'Tangkic Group Jakula-Njangga (Yanggal, Nyangga).')
 The implication was that "Yanggal" was simply an alternative name for "Njangga", which is an alternative ethnonym for the Yanyula (Yanyuwa), from which the word Yanggal may have derived.